jpetersen626/caffeine_analysis/README.md

 We know this is a short time for a project.
 But you will be amazed what you can accomplish in a day!

 We're not expecting anything as polished as previous projects.
 However, the goal is for you to have something to show for your time.
 At a minimum, do some EDA and have at least one real (non-baseline) model fit and scored.
-It does not have t oscore well.
+It does not have to score well.

 Make a baseline model model.
 Then start with a super simple model for your first real model.
 Don't be afraid to use a subset of the data for faster iteration when you are working out your modeling process.